hire-marat/msband-py/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg?style=plastic)](https://github.com/psf/black)

 This library is currently just a side project to create a Python interface for the Microsoft Band and Microsoft Band 2.
-It doesn't have any friendly UIs, so unless you like gettings your hands dirty (or reading amazing Python code) this probably isn't for you.
+It doesn't have any friendly UIs, so unless you like gettings your hands dirty (or reading my Python code) this probably isn't for you.
 Sorry.
 I do have something in the works to enable interacting with a Band through Chromium though, stay tuned...

 ## Supported Features
 * Communicating with a Band over Bluetooth
 * Communicating with a Band over USB
+* Communicating with a Band over BLE (partially)
 * Getting/setting Band time
 * Decoding/encoding Band RLE icons
 * Reading/setting the Me Tile (watchface background)